The Big Picture

-APR works with scientists from WWF to ensure the herd is healthy and adequately maintained.
+APR works with scientists to ensure the herd is healthy and adequately maintained.
 Data is regularly collected to guide herd management and future restoration work.
-APR and WWF have developed a comprehensive, peer-reviewed reintroduction plan to provide guidelines for our efforts.
-In addition, APR and WWF have assembled a panel of advisors that includes many of the most highly regarded scientists and bison managers in the country.
+APR and WWF developed a comprehensive, peer-reviewed reintroduction plan to provide guidelines for our efforts.
+In addition, APR and WWF assembled a panel of advisors that includes many of the most highly regarded scientists and bison managers in the country.
 Because we aim to create a herd as similar to the prairie’s original inhabitants as possible, we routinely test our source herds for cattle gene introgression when new bison are brought to the Reserve.

 Thoughtful Management in Communication with Our Neighbors